jwmullally/iscsi-target-ramdisk/README.md

 * On the same Windows system, boot the `OpenWrt iSCSI Target` image from USB (or GRUB if installed from Linux).

 * On the initiator host, boot using PXE and choose the `iBFT SAN boot` option.
+(Verified to work with BIOS boot, may not work yet with UEFI).

 * Windows should now start running.